usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

    * **Past Experience** evaluates their actual technical work—what did they build, and how well did it meet the need?

 9. **Choose the Right Evaluation Methodology**
     Match the methodology to the acquisition’s complexity and goals.
-Use:
+Choose from:

-   * Pass/Fail for threshold requirements,
+   * Pass/Fail for threshold requirements
-   * Point Scales for nuanced scoring,
+   * Point Scales for nuanced scoring
-   * Comparative Evaluation for streamlined, side-by-side judgments, or
+   * Comparative Evaluation for streamlined, side-by-side judgments
-   * Best-Value Trade-Offs when balancing cost and quality in complex procurements.
+   * Best-Value Trade-Offs when balancing cost and quality in complex procurements

 10. **Pilot and Calibrate Your Criteria**
      Test your criteria against sample proposals to ensure they work as intended.
 Look for scoring ambiguity, overlaps, or unintended incentives.